danzure/azurerm-templates/recovery-services-vault/README.md

-# Azure Virtual Desktop Terraform Configuration
+# Recovery Services Vault Terraform Configuration

 This repository contains Terraform configurations for deploying `Recovery Services Vault`.
 The purpose of this repository is to provide an easy method for managing & deploying a complete Azure Virtual Desktop solution that contains all the nessacary resources to get started.
 Resources within this repository will be named dynamiclly using the following convention: `resourcetype-environment-application-location-instance` based on values listed in the `varibles.tf` file.